-If you do not pay your fine by the due date on the penalty reminder notice, State Debt Recovery (SDR) can issue an overdue fine.
-An overdue fine means the SDR can take steps to enforce the fine.
+If you don’t pay your fine by the due date on the fine reminder notice, Revenue NSW can issue an overdue fine.
+An overdue fine means the Revenue NSW can take steps to recover the fine.

-Your licence will usually be suspended first, and if you still do not pay within 21 days of having your licence suspended, SDR will move on to the other enforcement actions (called 'civil enforcement').
-SDR will not issue a Community Service Order (CSO) until it has tried civil enforcement first.
-The SDR will add $40.00 or $65.00 (as at June 2016) to the fine for each of the enforcement actions that it takes.
+Your licence will usually be suspended first, then any vehicles registered in your name, and if you still do not pay within 21 days of having your licence suspended, Revenue NSW will move on to the other recovery actions (called 'civil enforcement').
+Revenue NSW will add $65.00 (as at July 2022) to the fine for each of the recovery actions that it takes.

-If you do not pay the amount owing in an overdue fine, SDR can direct RMS to suspend your driver's licence and cancel the registration for any car or vehicle in your name.
+If you don’t pay the amount owing in an overdue fine, Revenue NSW can direct TfNSW to suspend your driver's licence and cancel the registration for any car or vehicle in your name.

-If your licence is suspended you cannot drive.
-If your vehicle registration is cancelled, you cannot drive that vehicle.
-There are serious penalties for driving while your licence is suspended or driving an unregistered vehicle.
+If your licence is suspended you can’t drive.
+If your vehicle registration is cancelled, you can’t drive that vehicle.
+It is important that you don’t ignore your Transport for NSW restrictions.
+Further penalties will apply if you continue to drive while suspended or are caught driving an unregistered vehicle/vessel.

-You should check with RMS that any restrictions on your licence or registration have been lifted before driving.
+You should check with TfNSW that any restrictions on your licence or registration have been lifted before driving.

 A Property Seizure Order allows the sheriff to seize your personal property and sell it to pay the amount you owe.